Skip to main content

 Graphics Date Formatting

-When displaying date information, there is often the need to convert Dates to a different format.
+When displaying date information, you may need to convert it to a different format.

-Our Graphics Editor allows you to configure how a date needs to be interpreted and displayed.
-After marking a field as Date, you will find the configuration options.
+In the Graphics Editor you can configure how a date is interpreted and displayed.
+Once a field is marked as Date, the configuration options will be available.

 Input & Output

 Date information can come in a great variety of formats and you might have requirements or preference to display it in a different way.
-To deal with this, you will find two different boxes under Date formatting:
+To deal with this, you will find under the Date formatting section two configuration options:

 • Input defines how a Date formatted by the provider must be 'read'.
-You need to identify the format being used and configure it from here.
-Also, the timezone being used by the provider could affect the final display.
-Read the details at the Timezone section.
-Configuring the Input is important not only for having the correct date and time, but also in order to use correctly the provided Date as an ordering criteria or conditional display criteria.
+Identify the format used and configure it here.
+The provider’s timezone may also affect the final display, refer to the Timezone section for details.
+Properly configuring the input ensures accurate date and time representation, but also in order to use correctly the provided Date as an ordering criteria or conditional display criteria.

 • Output defines how the Date will be displayed.
-You can change the values here to select the final format you want to use.
-You can also configure the Timezone in which the Graphics will be used.
+Adjust these settings to select the final format and configure the timezone in which the graphics will be used.

 Formatting Options

-We have some common time format templates ready to use.
-As you can see in the image below, while Input Templates are common formats from APIs and code, Output Templates are common formats for displaying.
+We provide ready-to-use time format templates.
+As you can see in the image below, Input Templates follow common API and code formats, while Output Templates are designed for display purposes.

 If none of them suit your needs, you can choose "Add new…" to set up a custom format.